 “I didn’t know anything about the politics of guns when I went to the dealer that first time; I just wanted protection,” Froman tells me.
 She was soon initiated into the gun debate head-first.
 “I mentioned to one of the partners at my firm—someone I’d worked with for years—that I was going to target practice, and he was really taken aback.
 He said to me, ‘You’re dangerous.’
 And he wasn’t joking.”

 By then, Froman had become part of what she calls “a community of sport shooters—the same people who would shoot every Saturday morning” at the local range.
-When she shared her colleague’s comment with her friends, and asked why he might have reacted that way, they told her she would learn more from the NRA and encouraged her to join.
+When she shared her colleague’s comment with her friends, and asked why he might have reacted that way, they told her she would learn more from the National Rifle Association and encouraged her to join.

 She did just that and within a few years—having remarried and relocated to Arizona—was at the forefront of efforts to pass a state conceal-and-carry law, enabling citizens to carry concealed weapons in public.
 Froman quickly climbed the ranks of the national organization, ultimately serving as president of the NRA Foundation and an officer on Heston’s board.
 In 2003, she became first vice president, and, in 2005, captured the presidency.